-Where can I find Vintage fashion on the Dordogne?
+Where can I learn about vintage fashion in the Dordogne?

-Vanessa & William's love for vintage fashion led them to create a unique fashion museum right here in France.
-Step into the past and discover the story behind their fascination with women's clothing.
+Vanessa and William's love for vintage fashion led them to create a unique on-site fashion museum.
+Discover the story behind their fascination for women's attire from the past.

 Collecting vintage fashion and where to find it

-Vanessa's journey into the world of vintage fashion began in the mid-80s when she stumbled upon a charming antique shop in Essex, in the UK.
-It was there that she found her first treasure, a lovely pink Edwardian blouse, igniting a lifelong passion.
+Vanessa's journey into vintage fashion began in the mid-80s when she discovered a charming antique shop in Essex, UK.
+There, she found her first treasure, a lovely pink Edwardian blouse, igniting a lifelong passion.

-As time went on, Vanessa's love for vintage grew stronger.
-She scoured car boot sales, charity shops, and antique markets, even exploring the renowned Portobello Road, long before vintage became a trend.
-Her collection expanded to include a wide range of items, from clothing and footwear to gloves, handbags, hats, scarves, and jewellery.
+As her love for vintage grew, Vanessa scoured car boot sales, charity shops, and antique markets, exploring the renowned Portobello Road, long before vintage became a trend.
+Her collection expanded to include clothing, footwear, gloves, handbags, hats, scarves, and jewellery.

-Vanessa didn't limit herself to any specific era or style.
-What mattered most was the craftsmanship and the presence of a reputable manufacturer or designer label.
+Vanessa didn't limit herself to any specific era or style: craftmanship and the presence of a reputable manufacturer or designer label were what mattered most.
 Quality was her top priority.

-Today, Vanessa continues to indulge in her passion for vintage fashion.
-She now frequents specialist vintage trade fairs, and auctions, and even explores the vast world of online shopping through platforms like eBay.
-Each new addition to her collection tells a unique story and adds to the tapestry of her ongoing love affair with vintage.
+Today, Vanessa continues to indulge in her passion for vintage fashion, frequenting specialist vintage trade fairs, and auctions, and exploring online shopping through platforms like eBay.
+Each new addition to her collection tells a unique story enriching her ongoing love affair with vintage.

 The evolution of a nightwear collection

-It was in the early '90s during a visit to an antique fair in Alexander Palace, London, that she fell in love with and bought a pair of 1930s pyjamas.
+In the early '90s during a visit to an antique fair at Alexander Palace, London, she fell in love with and bought a pair of 1930s pyjamas.

-This sparked a side interest in collecting women's sleepwear and everything else associated with it including slippers and nightcaps and everything in between.
-She searched for further information on the topic but couldn't find a single book that dealt with it.
-So, she learnt as she went along gathering snippets here and there from places like the Victoria and Albert Museum in London and the Palais Galliera in Paris.
-As her collection grew, she shared her finds at various groups and clubs.
-She then decided to put all her accumulated knowledge to good use and has started to write her own book.
+This sparked her interest in collecting women's sleepwear and related items including slippers to nightcaps and everything in between.
+She searched for more information on the topic but couldn't find a single book that addressed it.
+So, she learned as she went along, gathering snippets from places like the Victoria and Albert Museum in London and the Palais Galliera in Paris.
+As her collection grew, she shared her finds with various groups and clubs and decided to put her accumulated knowledge to good use by writing her own book.

-At the turn of the millennium, the nightwear collection had grown so much covering items from 1880 to date that she felt inspired to create her own nightwear designs mostly with the 1930s/40s vibe.
-A sample was put together by Theo Designs in Islington and comprised a capsule collection of eighteen pieces.
-They were made in liquid silk and embroidered silk chiffon and included nightdresses, culottes, pyjamas, shoulder capes and smoking jackets.
-Once completed they were featured on a London catwalk and were even presented to Fortnum & Masons for stock approval.
+At the turn of the millennium, the nightwear collection had grown so much, covering items from 1880 to the present that she felt inspired to create a signature nightwear range primarily with a 1930s/40s vibe.
+A sample was put together by Theo Designs, Islington, London comprising a capsule collection of eighteen pieces.
+They were made in liquid silk and embroidered silk chiffon including nightdresses, culottes, pyjamas, shoulder capes and smoking jackets.
+Once completed they were featured on a London catwalk and presented to Fortnum & Mason for stock approval.

-However, due to escalating costs, and Fortnum owners deciding to refocus on their food offer, the project was shelved hopefully to be revived at some future date.
+However, due to escalating costs, and the Fortnum owners' decision to refocus on their food offer, the project was shelved hopefully to be revived at a future date.

 The Eye of Time Vintage Boutique

 In 2012 Vanessa and her partner - William McDonald - moved to the Essex/Suffolk border and established a vintage boutique in Clare.
-The emporium, run by William, known as “The Eye of Time,” was packed with all sorts of treasures that drew customers from near and far including the BBC who bought in particular for their 'Call the Midwife' series.
+The emporium, run by William and known as “The Eye of Time,” was filled with treasures that attracted customers from near and far including the BBC who bought items for their 'Call the Midwife' series.

 “I've always had an eye for quality, and nothing quite compares to the euphoric feeling of discovering a designer label from the past,” said Vanessa.

-William was a quick learner and was soon dressing everyone for events like the Goodwood Revival and classic car rallies.
-Their shared love of serving the public and searching out vintage items to sell would not be lost and would be set to play its part in their following gite business.
+William was a quick learner and soon dressed everyone for events like the Goodwood Revival and classic car rallies.
+Their shared passion for serving the public and finding vintage items to sell would play aa significant role in their subsequent gite business.

 Voila the Dordogne fashion museum